 Extending beneath the Basilica di San Sebastiano, these underground burial chambers were the first to be called catacombs – the name was derived from the Greek kata (near) and kymbas (cavity), because they were located near a cave.
-They were heavily developed from the 1st century and during the persecutory reign of Vespasian they provided a safe haven for the remains of Saints Peter and Paul.
+They were heavily developed from the 1st century, and during the persecutory reign of Vespasian, they provided a safe haven for the remains of Saints Peter and Paul.
+Tours are offered in several languages and last about 45 minutes, with moderate stair climbing.

 Above the catacombs, the basilica, a much-altered 4th-century church, preserves one of the arrows allegedly used to kill St Sebastian, and the column to which he was tied.